Gurobi/gurobi-optimods/docs/source/mods/max-flow-min-cut.rst

           >>> list(sol.edges(data=True))
           [(0, 1, {'flow': 1.0}), (0, 2, {'flow': 2.0}), (1, 3, {'flow': 1.0}), (2, 3, {'flow': 1.0}), (2, 4, {'flow': 1.0}), (3, 5, {'flow': 2.0}), (4, 5, {'flow': 1.0})]

-      The ``max_flow`` function returns the cost of the solution as well as a dictionary indexed by edge with the non-zero flow.
+      The ``max_flow`` function returns the value of the maximum flow as well as a dictionary indexed by edge with the non-zero flow.

   .. group-tab:: scipy.sparse